On the Cauchy Problem for Elliptic Complexes in Spaces of Distributions: A homotopy formula

 \begin{lemma} For any domain $\Omega \Subset \i{X}$ with $\partial \Omega \in C^\infty$ the potential $T_{i}$ induces a bounded linear operator

 Moreover for every section $f \in H^{-s}(D, E_{i+1})$ it is true that $\Delta_i T_{i,\Omega} f = A_i^* \chi_D f$ in $\Omega \setminus \overline D$. \end{lemma}

-{\bf Proof.} First of all we note that any smoothing operator $\tilde K$ of type $E_{i+1}\to E_i$ on $\i{X}$ induces for all $p$ bounded linear operator
+{\bf Proof.} First of all we note that any smoothing operator $\tilde K$ of type $E_{i+1}\to E_i$ on $\i{X}$ induces for any $p$ a bounded linear operator

 As any two fundamental solutions differ on a smoothing operator, we may assume that $\Phi_i = {\mathcal G}_{\Delta_i}^{(X)}$.
-The principal advantage of ${\mathcal G}_{\Delta_i}^{(X)}$ is in the fact that it is $L^2(X,E_i)$ -self-adjoint (see, for instance, \cite[formula (2.75)]{ShT5}).
+The principal advantage of ${\mathcal G}_{\Delta_i}^{(X)}$ is in the fact that the volume potential is $L^2(X,E_i)$-self-adjoint (see, for instance, \cite[formula (2.75)]{ShT5}).
 Besides, it has the transmission property (see \cite[\S 2.2.2]{ReSch}) and hence it continuously acts on the Sobolev scale:

 In particular, ${\mathcal G}_{\Delta_i}^{(X)} \chi_{\Omega} v$ belongs to $H^2 _{loc}(\i{X}, E_i) \cap C^\infty (\overline \Omega, E_i)$ for all $v\in C^{\infty}(\overline \Omega , E_i)$ and, similarly, ${\mathcal G} _{\Delta_i}^{(X)} A_i^* \chi_{\Omega} g$ belongs to $H^1_{loc} (\i{X}, E_i) \cap C^\infty (\overline \Omega, E_i)$ for all $g \in C^{\infty}(\overline \Omega, E_{i+1})$.
 Then for all $f \in C^\infty(\overline D, E_{i+1})$, $v \in C^{\infty} (\overline \Omega , E_i)$, $g \in C^{\infty} (\overline \Omega , E_{i+})$ we have: